1. The basics of notifications

 3. Activating email notifications

 Once the email dispatch is basically working, activating the notification is very simple.
-In order for a user to receive notifications by email, the following two conditions must be fulfilled:
+In order for a user to receive notifications by email, the following conditions must be fulfilled:

 An email address has been assigned to the user.